How to DIY Your Wedding DJ

 Okay so you have all your equipment and all your songs...what now?
 Here are some easy steps to get you set up and ready to DJ!

 - Put all your music into iTunes.
 This may involve ripping music from CDs or importing downloaded MP3s.
-If you need help figuring out how to do this, check out these links.
+If you need help figuring out how to do this, check out the links further down the page under the heading iTunes Essentials.

 - Compile your playlists.
 A good rule of thumb is 2 slow songs and then 3-5 fast songs.
 If you have a lot of older folks, you might need more slow songs mixed in to get them on the dance floor.
 Don't forget to crossfade the music!